My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 PW15.jpg

-Building on this success, the US label would release the album under the single’s name, so American and Canadian buyers would forever know it as My Ever Changing Moods.
-This version dropped two songs from the UK version, added “A Solid Bond in Your Heart,” and happily opted for the extended version of the title track.
+Building on this success, the US label released the album under the single’s name, so American and Canadian buyers would forever know it as My Ever Changing Moods.
+This version dropped two songs from the UK version, added “A Solid Bond in Your Heart,” and happily opted for the single release of the title track.

 “Headstart for Happiness” was not a single, but an album this rich needs to be explored more fully.
 It was a great example of the bouncier, more exuberant side of the album.
 Almost lounge-like in his delivery, the horns and jazzy drums, and Lee’s soulful vocals made the song undeniable.
 It harkened back to music like Blood, Sweat and Tears.

-The band’s next single would be another jumpy, jazzy, horn-driven song that was made for dancing.
+The band’s next single was a non-album release, “Shout to the Top!”
+It was another jumpy, jazzy, piano and synth-driven song that was made for dancing.
 It continued the sound established on their first album and brought the band more success, reaching the top ten in the UK, Australia and New Zealand.
-Its success would lead to its inclusion in the soundtrack for the Madonna movie, Vision Quest, in early ’85 as well as on the band’s next album.
+Its success would lead to its inclusion in the soundtrack for the Madonna movie, Vision Quest, in early ’85 as well as a more instrumental mix on the band’s next album.

-As is so often the case when a band releases a landmark album, the next album struggles to match it yet still does better commercially thanks to the increased attention from the prior work.
-Case in point was The Style Council’s Our Favourite Shop, which reached #1 in the UK but was not nearly as good as the debut.
+As is so often the case when a band releases a landmark album, the next album struggles to match it musically yet still does better commercially thanks to the momentum.
+Case in point was The Style Council’s Our Favourite Shop, which reached #1 in the UK but was not nearly as high a quality as the debut.
 It was a good album, and “Walls Come Tumbling Down!” was another energetic, fun romp that made you get out of your chair.
 The song was a critique on the Conservative government’s views towards the working class and a call to unify and bring them down – still several years before the Berlin Wall would come down, so the title’s reference was prescient.

 The album was a little less jazzy, lacked the smooth and exquisite melodies of the prior album, and relied more heavily on keyboards to its detriment.
 It featured a ton of guest musicians and vocalists, including once again Tracie Young, and an entry with comedian Lenny Henry on an awful funk song, “The Stand Up Comic’s Instructions”.